rohdma02/YTtoWAV/README.md

 # YouTube Music Downloader

 A web application built with Flask to download music from YouTube.
-This project allows users to download audio from YouTube videos in MP3 format.
+This project allows users to download audio from YouTube videos in MP3 format and then convert to WAV format.

 ## Project Structure